SnappyJumper/BookWyrm/README.md

 ![BookWyrm mockup image](assets/readme_files/mockup_img.png)

-BookWyrm is a website created for avid readers to post and share information about their favourite books and authors.
-All under the protection of dragons.
+BookWyrm is a website for avid readers to post and share information about their favorite books and authors, all under the protection of dragons.

 The main objective of the site is to create a space where users can share the stories and authors they love with a wider community.
 This is achieved through the publishing of reviews and author bios.

-Visit the deployed site [here](https://bookwyrm-f93c738e909e.herokuapp.com/)
+Visit the deployed site [here](https://bookwyrm-f93c738e909e.herokuapp.com/).

 ## Table of Contents